Samsung December 2021 security update is now rolling out for these Galaxy devices

 Samsung December 2021 security update — what’s new

 As usual, the rollout of the December 2021 update for Samsung Galaxy devices began just before the new month even arrived, on November 30, a full week before Google released notes on the Android update.
-According to Google’s bulletin, there are 17 issues fixed in at least Android 12’s version of the December 2021 patch, but we’ll still need to wait for Samsung’s notes.
+According to Google’s original bulletin, there are 5 critical, 21 high-priority, and 3 moderate issues fixed in Android’s December 2021 patch.

+Since then, Samsung has released their own detailed manifest of the Security Maintenance Release, which supplements Google’s fixes with a variety of Galaxy-specific patches.
+Most of the “Critical” fixes are for issues specific to Exynos devices, while another interesting exploit allowed Apps Edge to work even when your phone is supposed to be locked.

-Meanwhile, Samsung is typically mum about what’s new and fixed in each update until later in the month, ensuring that security vulnerabilities remain relatively unknown until the fixes are more widely available on devices.
-That said, for some Samsung devices like the Galaxy Z Fold 3, the December 2021 update is arriving as part of the more important update to the Android 12-based One UI 4.0.
+Beyond the usual security fixes, the December 2021 update is arriving as part of the more important update to the Android 12-based One UI 4.0, for some Samsung devices like the Galaxy Z Fold 3.

 Devices with Samsung December 2021 security update